marxguimaraes-bdev/rock-paper-scissors/README.md

 The project also gave me a chance to try out the new Tailwind 4.

-As a bonus, I tried to implement animations into the project, which was a little challeging.
+As a bonus, I tried to implement animations into the project, which was a little challenging.
 Thankfully I figured out that Vue supports animations in its lifecycles hooks which made it a lot easier to do the animations I wanted.

 ### Continued development